J-Hulsey/MIST_Project/README.md

 **QUERY 10**

 The query retrieves details of players who have borrowed helmets from their football team and have not returned them.
-It connects player and equipment records, focusing on unreturned helmets by checking for a null return date and lists them along with player and team details, sorting by the date the helmets were borrowed.
+It connects player and equipment records, focusing on unreturned helmets by checking for a null return date and listing them along with player and team details, sorting by the date the helmets were borrowed.

 <img width="930" alt="A10" src="https://github.com/whittcarson/MIST4610GroupProject1/assets/131502055/d3ca6649-f413-4874-8abb-8eca499fd43b">